nathan-hoche/Workshop-Bot-Discord/Workshop-bot-discord.md

 ## **Creation of the bot's account**
 You need to create your bot's account in order to set parameters (name, profile picture, ...) <br>
-To do this you need to go on your application and click on "Bot" then on "Add Bot".
+To do so you need to go on your application and click on "Bot" then on "Add Bot".

 ![](https://files.realpython.com/media/discord-bot-add-bot.4735c88ff16b.png)
 <br><br>

 ## **Adding the bot to your server**

-On the OAuth2 section, we can generate an URL to adding your bot on a server. <br>
+On the OAuth2 section, we can generate an URL to add your bot to a server. <br>
-Then select Bot option on Scopes category, now you can choose permissions for your bot. <br>
+Select Bot option on Scopes category, you can now choose permissions for your bot. <br>

-> For the workshop, we advise you to give Administrator permission.
+> For the purpose of this workshop the bot will use of admin permissions, though we recommend you to take particular attention to your bot's permissions

-Afterwards, you need to copy the generated URL on your search bar, and select the server that you want.
+Afterwards, you need to copy the generated URL on your search bar, and select the server that you want your bot to be added to.

 ![](https://files.realpython.com/media/discord-bot-scopes.ee333b7a5987.png)
 <br><br>